Skip to content

 • Its responses are getting slower

-Start a new conversation with Cmd+N in the agent panel.
+Start a new conversation with Cmd+N (or Cmd+R) in the chat.
 Carry over only the essential context: the files you need, the specific task, and any constraints.
 Do not try to resume a stale conversation by pasting a summary — it is faster and more reliable to start fresh.

-Tip 64: Use Ask Mode to Plan, Agent Mode to Execute
+Tip 64: Use Plan Mode to Plan, Agent Mode to Execute

-Section titled “Tip 64: Use Ask Mode to Plan, Agent Mode to Execute”
+Section titled “Tip 64: Use Plan Mode to Plan, Agent Mode to Execute”

-1. Open Ask mode: “I need to add Stripe subscription billing.
-Look at @src/api/ and @src/lib/ and suggest an implementation plan.
-List the files that need to change, the new files to create, and the order of operations.
-Do not make any changes.”
+1. Switch to Plan mode (Shift+Tab): “I need to add Stripe subscription billing.
+Research @src/api/ and @src/lib/, then produce a plan: the files that need to change, the new files to create, and the order of operations.”

 Every file you reference with @ consumes context tokens.
 Reference too many files and the agent’s reasoning quality drops because it cannot hold everything in working memory.
 The rules: